mokyen/okyensourcesoftware/dmi.md

 The basis of OCP is that we should implement abstractions, often via an abstract base class (ABC), that abstract away private details about a specific implementation.
 The abstraction becomes an contract between the object and its callers.

 So what did I do when I first learned this?
 Everything is a class, and every class inherits from an ABC!
 IEverything!
-All hail the mighty interface!
+All hail the mighty ABC!
 Dependency injection solves it all!

 Of course, this meant that I had ABCs for classes that only ever had one implementation.
 Every caller took a smart pointer, and [composition relationships](https://www.ibm.com/docs/en/rsm/7.5.0?topic=diagrams-composition-association-relationships) were disallowed.